Making a Film

 Making a film can be a lot of fun but it is a major project so you want to be as organised as possible.
-There are four key stages to making a film:
+There are four key stages to making a film - the 4Ps:

-- Development: coming up with an idea, writing and storyboarding it, then designing props, sets and costumes.
+- Pre-production: coming up with an idea, writing and storyboarding it, then designing props, sets and costumes.

-- Shooting: where you get the camera out and film the footage.
+- Production: where you get the camera out and film the footage.

-- Editing: putting the pictures and sounds together in a program like iMovie or Windows Moviemaker.
+- Post-production: putting the pictures and sounds together in a program like iMovie or Final Cut.

-- Screening: once you've made your film, you want to show it off to everyone!
+- Presentation: once you've made your film, you want to show it off to everyone!

 And remember the golden rule: An hour to film; a day to edit; a minute to watch!

 Developing a project for the screen is not just about telling a good story (although that is vital).
 It's also about making it work as a screen story.
 Good ideas and strong narratives are the key to watchable films, so spend a bit of time getting the story sorted before you start filming.
 And don't lose sight of your original idea.
-Here's some guidance to help you assess the potential of your idea and also direct you to what you need to develop, change or abandon.
+Read our Film Stimulus page for advice in generating ideas, and here's some guidance to help you assess the potential of your idea and also direct you to what you need to develop, change or abandon.

 (Remember that an idea may not initially match up with all the points listed.
 This doesn't mean the idea should be abandoned; it means you should think about what changes are needed for it to work.
 A common mistake is to try to force an idea into the wrong length or genre - now is the time no identify problems and resolve them.)